Commandserver/Antispambot/README.md

 ![Lines of code](https://img.shields.io/tokei/lines/github/Commandserver/Antispambot)
 ![GitHub](https://img.shields.io/github/license/Commandserver/Antispambot)

 **An efficient Discord Bot to prevent spam** written in C++.
 Tested on a large discord server and mitigates around 90% of spam.
+Its well commented and can be easily adapt according to your needs.

 ## Features